cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

-Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and formulae among the fastest known for curve operations.
+Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and formulas among the fastest known for curve operations.
 However, every Edwards curve has a point of order 4.
 Thus, the group of points on the curve is not of prime order but has a small cofactor.
 This abstraction mismatch is usually handled by means of ad-hoc